tds455/tds455/README.md

 # Hi, I'm Tom

 I am a self-taught developer based out of Hyogo, Japan.
-I have 7 years experience working in IT and am currently looking for opportunities in web and backend development, network and technical support and cloud engineering.
+I have 7 years experience working in IT and am currently looking for opportunities in cloud engineering, network / technical support and web / backend development.

 Please feel free to get in touch on any of my socials!